yonishelach/nvidia-data-flywheel/notebooks/README.md

 To follow this tutorial, you will need at least six A100/H100-80GB NVIDIA GPUs, which will be allocated as follows:

 - **Fine-tuning:** At least one GPU for fine-tuning the `meta/llama-3.2-1B-instruct`, `meta/llama-3.2-3B-instruct` or `meta/llama-3.1-8B-instruct` model.
-- **Inference:** Atleast one GPU for deploying the corresponding NIM for evaluation.
+- **Inference:** At least one GPU for deploying the corresponding NIM for evaluation.
 - **LLM-as-a-judge evaluation:** Four GPUs to deploy the `meta/llama-3.3-70B-instruct` NIM to serve as a judge LLM for evaluation tool calling responses.

 Refer to the [platform prerequisites and installation guide](https://docs.nvidia.com/nemo/microservices/latest/get-started/platform-prereq.html) to deploy NeMo Microservices.